lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 Decolonial narratives and monuments can also provide relevant approaches to counter institutional practices. *PeoPL* (2018) by Laura Nsengiyumva is a reproduction of the Léopold II’s equestrian statue made of ice.
 The pedestal, placed upside-down above the sculpture, is fitted with incandescent lamps that slowly melt the sculpture during its exhibition at the Nuit Blanche 2018 in Brussels (Bisschop 2022, Yakoub 2021). *On Monumental Silences* (2018) by Ibrahim Mahama presents reinterpretations of a monument to the missionary-father De Deken, including a collective and participatory performance in which the public was invited to interact – mutilate, destroy, remodel – a clay reproduction of the monument (Bisschop 2022).
 Both artists used careful consideration to reflect the stakes of their narrative in the materials chosen to enact them.

 In the theoretical sphere, new materialisms and authors such as Karen Barad argue that « *matter matters*: the material matters because it bears meaning » (Vitali Rosati, 2024, p.
 62).
 Therefore considering that ideas, thoughts and concepts are expressed in a physical, material instance, the medium I chose for my map needed to effectively defy colonial mindsets about the territory.
 Instead of the virgin *terra nullius* symbolised by a blank sheet of paper, *the* bureaucratic medium, I thought that raw organic material (untreated/not industrially produced and transformed) could convey the living nature of the land.
-As I was researching this question, it happened to be the bi-annual shedding of my (late) dog, Saphira.
+As I was researching this question, it happened to be the bi-annual shedding of my dog Saphira.
 Her fluffy and soft fur attracted people to the point I sometimes noticed them “discreetly” reaching to try to touch it as we cross paths on the street.
-This intuitive touch was exactly what I was aiming for, and her shedding seemed an excellent way to use an organic material whilst preserving any waste, destruction or loss of life in its sourcing[4](https://github.com/lenaMK/doc/commit/27907658c0b7fe8c2277a76a582effbcf9f7947f#user-content-fn-3-edc20a6d390a37ec82e0dbcd4d294f03).
+This intuitive touch was exactly what I was aiming for, and her shedding seemed an excellent way to use an organic material whilst preserving any waste, destruction or loss of life in its sourcing [^4].
 Far from disposing of the shedding, I often used to leave little bundles out and about for animals to pad their nests with.
 It is the fabric of homes, bringing insulation and comfort in both its origin and reuse in the wild (? non human; animal realm).

 Thus I created my basemap by covering a white insulation panel, the structural base for the map, with the off-white shedding.
 From the originally rectangular shape of the panel – an unused byproduct of my partner’s work in construction –, I cut out the shape of the island of Tiohtià:ke · Montréal, choosing a natural border over the colonial government’s administrative demarcations.
 The rough edges of the hand-trimmed Styrofoam contrast with the rectangular, glossy or slick sheets of paper commonly used for maps.
 As an attempt to forgo the capitalist, extractivist and alienating urban network set by the automotive industry, I chose a reference grid formed by the [open data on cycling paths](https://www.donneesquebec.ca/recherche/dataset/vmtl-pistes-cyclables).
 Using a projector, I superimposed the digital map and traced the routes with a light orange felt pen.
 To affix the shedding to the panel, I drew upon my drag experience: to make an artificial beard, one simply glues patches of hair to the intended area.
 Though the first bushes rarely seem convincing, persevering patiently usually leads to a satisfying result.
 I therefore proceeded to glue little balls of fur to the surface, following the pathways.
 Some areas are detailed enough to reveal the urban grid, while others are visually covered in off-white fur.
 In a western section of the island, the insulation panel remains visible as I ran out of shedding.